magic-tools/coretapper/README.md

 …

-Not like I'm going to deploy this code anywhere anyway.
+Not like we're going to deploy this code anywhere anyway.
 Remember, it's just a study in PureScript.

 LICENSE: WTFPL